rechardchen123/OpenCV_learning_notes/README.md

 There are many functions for the contour operation such as calculating the area and perimeter, rect analysis and fitted circles and ellipses.

 ## Blob detection
 Blob detection is a group of connected pixels in an image and they have some common attributes (such as the same pixel value).
 Blob detection is to label all the common attributes. `SimpleBlobDetector` is the function for blob detection.

+# image reinforcement and filter

+## color space

+## color change

+## image filter

+## image smoothing

+## image gradient